LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    These methods are used to operate on the relative paths of the contents of the directory.
-The `dir->eachPath` method will return both files and sub-directories, while `dir->eachFilePath` and `dir->eachDirPath` return only the file or sub-directory paths, respectively.
+The `dir->eachPath` method will return both files and subdirectories, while `dir->eachFilePath` and `dir->eachDirPath` return only the file or subdirectory paths, respectively.

 .. member:: dir->eachPathRecursive()
 .. member:: dir->eachFilePathRecursive()
 .. member:: dir->eachDirPathRecursive()

    These methods are used to operate on the relative paths or the contents of the directory.
-When a sub-directory is encountered, its contents are also included, and so on as deep as the directory tree goes.
+When a subdirectory is encountered, its contents are also included, and so on as deep as the directory tree goes.

 .. member:: dir->each()